praveenbingo/google-devops-workshop/03_kubernetes_gke/README.md

 # Kubernetes

-Kubernetes (also known by its numeronym k8s) is an open source container cluster manager.
+Kubernetes (also known by its synonym k8s) is an open source container cluster manager.
 Kubernetes' primary goal is to provide a platform for automating deployment, scaling, and operations of application containers across a cluster of hosts.
 Kubernetes was released by Google on July 2015.

 Latest stable release: v1.11.1 (2018-08-17)